gorbin/ASNE/README.md

+Unfreeze project - merge all puls for master branch - current version was not tested - **NOT STABLE**

 **Sorry, but I freeze work on project for some time(I hope not long, nearly month) - too busy.
 I saw all Issues and will resolve them as soon as I can.**

 **I checked project - current maven libs mostly works fine.
 For now I need help with Issues and open for pull requests - will check them and merge on weekends.**